topo-gps/ios-manual/en/waypoints/searching_waypoints.rst

    :alt: Waypoint search Topo GPS

    *Setting a 'Within selected area' filter.*

+The gray overlay area indicates the area the filtered waypoints must lie in.
+You can resize the size of the overlay area with two fingers, and you can zoom, rotate and move the map to determine the exact filtered area.

 If this filter is applied, only waypoints in the selected area in the 'Edit filter' screen will be shown in the waypoint screen as in the example below: